jstnkuo/Deep-Learning-Classifier/README.md

 <br>
 • The optimized model reached a 74% accuracy at its peak, which failed to hit the target accuray of 75%. <br>
 ![alt text](https://github.com/jstnkuo/Deep-Learning-Classifier/blob/main/images/optimized_accuracy.png) <br>
+• My attempts to increase model performance included removing unncessary features, adding another hidden layer, increasing epochs, and changing numbers of neurons. <br>
+## Summary
+The overall results of this deep learning model was not up to par in hitting the target accuracy of 75%, although it was close. <br>
+In a different attempt I would recommend using RandomForest to solve this classification problem for the following reasons: <br>
+1) Handling categorical features: Random Forest handles categorical features naturally without requiring one-hot encoding.
+This can be advantageous when working with categorical variables like 'APPLICATION_TYPE' and 'CLASSIFICATION' in the dataset. <br>
+2)